-From a service contract management perspective, this lowers your efficiency and obliges you to hire more admin staff in order to deal with the additional workload.
+From a service contract management perspective, this lowers your efficiency and obliges you to hire more admin staff to deal with the additional workload.
 This way, you also miss out on automation features that could generate these invoices and send them as soon as a job is marked as done.

-Nick also touched upon this when asked about managers who stick to pen-and-paper:
+Nick also touched upon this when asked about managers who stick to pen and paper:

 “Right now the fact that digital forms integrate with software, like naturalForms and Commusoft, and they convert into real-time data, means there is no need for double entry.